 Troyal Garth Brooks was born in Tulsa, Oklahoma and his mother, Colleen McElroy Carroll, was actually a country singer as well.
 Though he grew up in a home that encouraged him to sing and learn to play musical instruments, such as the guitar and banjo, Brooks was a jock in high school and earned himself a track scholarship to Oklahoma State University.
 He didn't actually pursue a professional singing career until after he graduated with his marketing degree in 1984.

 Though he initially started performing at bars around his home state, Brooks and his first wife, Sandy Mahl, moved to Nashville so he could pursue a music career.
 And he definitely hit the ground running.
-Brooks' self-titled debut album made it to No. 2 on the charts and his second album, No Fences, spent a whopping 23 weeks at No. 1 on the Billboard Top Country Albums chart.
+Brooks' self-titled first album made it to No. 2 on the charts and his second album, No Fences, spent a whopping 23 weeks at No. 1 on the Billboard Top Country Albums chart.
 His first single, "Much Too Young (To Feel This Damn Old)" was a top 10 country song on the Billboard chart.
 With such an impressive debut into the music world, it should come as no surprise that Garth Brooks is worth around $300 million, according to Celebrity Net Worth.

 Over the years, Brooks has won 22 Academy of Country Music Awards, 2 Grammy Awards (out of 13 nominations), and was even honored with the Library of Congress Gershwin Prize for Popular Song.
 The country sensation has had numerous massive hits, including "If Tomorrow Never Comes," "The Dance," "The Thunder Rolls," "Unanswered Prayers" and of course "Friends in Low Places."

 Sales for Brooks' albums continue to soar.
 Ropin' the Wind was certified 14 x platinum, while 1995's Fresh Horses was certified 8 x platinum.
 And Brooks isn't afraid to reinvent himself and take creative risks.
-He even released a notorious rock album under an alter ego named "Chris Gaines" in 1999.
+He even released a notorious rock "compilation" under an alter ego named "Chris Gaines" in 1999.

 As for his personal life, Brooks and his first wife Sandy Mahl divorced in 2001.
 He found love again with fellow entertainer and country artist, Trisha Yearwood.
 The happy couple has been happily married since 2005 and shares Brooks' children from his first marriage: Taylor Mayne Pearl, August Anna and Allie Colleen Brooks.